koii-network/k2-port-sdk/readme.md

 KOII port is a way to track the attention that assets on KOII network gets and to earn rewards based on that attention
 ## Introduction:

-This package will sign proofs of real traffic via Finne wallet and submit to KOII Nodes and in returns your user can earn some KOII as a token of appreciation for sharing content hosted on KOII network.
+This package will sign proofs of real traffic via Finnie wallet and submit to KOII Nodes and in returns your user can earn some KOII as a token of appreciation for sharing content hosted on KOII network.

 ## How to use: